raviolini/platformy/Concept.md

     - Power source: can be energy based or binary and stregth based.
 So like Minecraft
     - Explosive
     - Locked doors that can only be opened by power

+# What Will Be Used
+- The Rust Programming Language
+- Bevy Engine
+- Rapier 2D Physics Engine